jonlpersson/ed-latimore/site/_drafts/quotes-and-big-ideas-from-niccolò-machiavellis-the-prince.md

 This reminds me of something Patrice O'Neil once said about being in a new relationship.
 He said that when he's in a new relationship, he won't do the stuff the girl's old boyfriend did—even if she liked it—because she's&nbsp;***his***&nbsp;girlfriend now.
 A similar sentiment is echoed when it comes to why a man shouldn't move into his girlfriend's house and it's much better to either have her move in with him or get a new place entirely.

-## Machiavelli on dealing with problems early
+> ## Machiavelli on dealing with problems early
+>

-When you are on the spot, disorders are detected in their beginnings and remedies can be readily applied; but when you are at a distance, they are not heard of until they have gathered strength and the case is past cure.&nbsp;
+> When you are on the spot, disorders are detected in their beginnings and remedies can be readily applied; but when you are at a distance, they are not heard of until they have gathered strength and the case is past cure.&nbsp;

+An ounce of prevention is worth a pound of a cure.
+The earlier you solve a problem, the less likely it is that it will grow into a problem that you can't solve.&nbsp;

 ---

-Hence we may learn the lesson that on seizing a state, the usurper should make haste to inflict what injuries he must, at a stroke, that he may not have to renew them daily but be enabled by their discontinuance to reassure men’s minds, and afterward win them over by benefits.&nbsp;
+> Hence we may learn the lesson that on seizing a state, the usurper should make haste to inflict what injuries he must, at a stroke, that he may not have to renew them daily but be enabled by their discontinuance to reassure men’s minds, and afterward win them over by benefits.&nbsp;

+This point is in the same vein as making sure that you destroy an enemy completely if you get into conflict with him.
+However, this is more of a preventative tone.

+When you have to be a disciplinarian, any punishment or retribution you exert must be disproportionately severe enough to dissuade a further offense.
+A slap on the wrist is no punishment at all.
+Even a punishment that seems reasonable and appropriate will not suffice.
+It is important to make the punishment be so great that the people you're in charge of leading do not ever think of committing it again.

+The importance of this can not be overstated in leadership.
+It is always easier to simply fire someone that it is to try to rehabilitate them and teach them a lesson.
+Most times, it's not even worth it either.

 ---